aymanizz/ktor-i18n/README.md

 The key generator could be any iterable that produces strings, so you can customize the generation even further.

+#### Usage with FreeMaker

+You can use this plugin along with the [ktor-freemaker-i18n](https://github.com/nathanfallet/ktor-freemarker-i18n) plugin developed by [Nathan Fallet](https://github.com/nathanfallet).

 ### Contribution

 #### Development